MuhammadFarouk12/prayingApi/README.md

 # Prayer Times App

-A simple app to get Islamic prayer times by city and country using the [Aladhan API](https://aladhan.com/prayer-times-api).
+A simple app to get prayer times by city and country using the [Aladhan API](https://aladhan.com/prayer-times-api).

 ## Tech
 - **HTML**: `index.pug` → `index.html`